pancakefight/pancakefight.github.io/_posts/2020-05-15-erins-easy-buffalo-chicken.md

 * 3 tbl.
 Butter

 ## Directions
-1. Crockpot the chicken, seasoning, and sauce for 3 to 4 hours or until chicken is cooked.
+1. Crockpot the chicken, seasoning, and sauce (enough to cover the chicken well) for 3 to 4 hours or until chicken is cooked.
 2. Remove chicken and shred.
 Add a few tablespoons of butter to crockpot and add chicken back in.
 Keep warm until butter melts.

 Serve on toasted bread.
 Could serve with jalepenos, pickles, onions, lettuce, tomatoes, or cheese.